Bluebells vs Hyacinth: What is the Difference?

 • Symbolism: Humility, constancy, gratitude and everlasting love.

 English bluebells (Hyacinthoides non-scripta) are a bulbous perennial native to woodland areas of the United Kingdom.
-In spring, the English bluebell produces a carpet of highly scented deep blue flowers.
+The English bluebell produces a carpet of highly scented deep blue flowers in spring.
 The tubular, bell-shaped flowers have a distinctive drooping appearance, which hangs down one side on the tall, slender stem.

 Carpet of <yoastmark class=

-English bluebells are used to indicate the ancientness of woodland, as they are slow to spread and usually found in older-growth areas.
+English bluebells indicate the ancientness of woodland, as they are slow to spread and are found in older-growth areas.
 Unfortunately, they are at risk due to the loss of woodland, which now accounts for only 13% of land area in the UK, as well as competition from Spanish bluebells and English x Spanish bluebell hybrids.

 The term “bluebell” derives from the distinct shape and colour of the flower.
 The blossoms are bell-shaped and typically exhibit a rich, blue color.